nawab312/Jenkins/Sceanrios/Scenario2.md

                 script {
                     // Use Docker compose to Spin up InventorService (Or Necessary Services) sh 'docker-compose up -d inventory-service'
+                    // Alternatively, mock InventoryService using WireMock (only if needed) sh 'docker-compose up -d wiremock'
                 }
             }
         }